dehuszar/resume-builder-fe/README.md

 - A LOT more

-Think anything else is missing?
-Feel free to open an issue (or, even better, a PR)!
-Discussion and feedback is always appreciated.
+## Feedback

-## Special Thanks
+Anyone who is interested in taking a look at this, I welcome any and all feedback, but constructive feedback is preferred.

 ## License

 Still figuring out.
 Will be Open-Source.
 Don't feel constrained, I won't punk you later I promise.
-All feedback welcome.
-Constructive feedback preferred.